taringamberini/self-logging-comments/README.md

 ```

-### Adding the method name
+### Logging the tested method name

-If you like you can add the method name too:
+By using the appropriate constructor, which accepts the tested method name as argument, you may log the tested method name too:

 ```
 SelfLoggingCommenter_en __ = new SelfLoggingCommenter_en(LOGGER, testInfo.getDisplayName()).